 This study program is aimed at works- and staff council members and their assistants as well as managers from trade unions, non-profit organizations, public administrations and companies who already use methods of participation and want to further develop their concepts, but also to those who want to implement participation-oriented concepts for the first time.

-In order to involve more employees in the decision-making process of the works council or to gain more input from union members for political work, full-time secretaries and honorary works council members must be familiar with the methods of project management, the political and legal basis of their work and basic moderation and communication techniques.
+In order to involve more employees in the decision-making process of the works council or to obtain more input from union members, trade union secretaries and works council members must be familiar with methods of project management, the political and legal basis as well as moderation and communication techniques.

-Our program consists of four modules and a final seminar paper in which the participants document the implementation of a participation project.
-The modules "Methods and Practice" as well as parts of the modules "Sociology and Organization" and "Law and Democracy" can be found with different emphases during all four dates to guarantee a variety of methods and the theory-practice transfer.
+Our program consists of four modules and a final seminar paper in which the participants document the implementation of their participation project.
+The modules "Methods and Practices" as well as parts of the modules "Sociology and Organization" and "Law and Democracy" can be found with different emphases during all four dates in order to guarantee a variety of methods.

 Module 1: Sociology and Organization

-We teach the basics of leadership, direct democracy and corporate organization to assess typical problems found in membership organizations and works councils.
-This includes for example structural knowledge about organizations.
+We teach the basics of leadership, direct democracy and organization theory to assess typical problems found in membership organizations and works councils.
+This includes structural knowledge about organizations.
 Students understand formal and informal processes, structures, hierarchies, forms of communication and decision-making processes and will be empowered to act strategically.